sandersgm/weather.app/README.md

 # This weather app allows you to put your age, name, and favorite weather.
 Once summited a text is going to come back with a special message for you!
 Just type in the information for the setup.
+Enjoy :)